poppy-project/poppy-docs/en/programming/notebooks.md

 ## Contributing to this gallery

 Do not hesitate to let us know if some cool Notebooks are missing!
-You can directly send pull-request on GitHub or uses the [issue tracker](https://github.com/poppy-project/poppy-docs/labels/notebooks).
+You can directly send pull-request on GitHub or use the [issue tracker](https://github.com/poppy-project/poppy-docs/issues).